Registration Open for OGS 2025 Seminar

 Fellow OGS Members, as we begin our 50th year as a group with the special interest of family history, we are looking to reconnect with the community at large while serving our membership's continued interest in all things genealogy!
 With this end goal in mind, we are in need of more members to become involved to helping out.
 Listed below are various opportunities to help.
 Take a look, see what you can contribute to help grow and keep OGS vital for the next 50 years!

-It's a New Year and our 50th Anniversary!
-As a "New Year's Resolution" consider joining a Special Interest Group if you haven't done so.
+OGS members, consider joining a Special Interest Group if you haven't done so.
 This is a great venue to learn more and get to know fellow members in a small group setting.
 SIGs are a benefit of membership so make sure your membership status is updated to access this wonderful benefit.
-SIG meetings will continue to be held virtually using Google Meet except for the FTM SIG which will use Zoom.
+SIG meetings will continue to be held virtually using Google Meet, except for the FTM SIG which will use Zoom, and Genealogy Chat which is in-person.
 See the SIGs page for a list of our SIGs, coordinators, meeting times, etc.

 OGS Surname Database